top of page

 Keynote Speaker: Dr. Camille Clare

-A keynote address by Dr. Camille Clare followed by a panel discussion with Dr. Aletha Maybank and Dr. Nikia Grayson, exploring leadership, equity, and the future of maternal and reproductive health.
+A keynote address by Dr. Camille Clare followed by a discussion with Dr. Aletha Maybank and Emily Cleveland Manchanda, MD, MPH, exploring leadership, equity, and the future of maternal and reproductive health.

 A Decade of Innovation: Midwifery-Led Postpartum Care as a Justice Strategy